How to Join

 - Prioritize learning communities over residence halls when you submit your hall preferences in My UW Housing

-Being a part of StartUp enabled me to attend exclusive events and meet the people who have done what I can’t wait to do.Nathan Eggenberger, StartUp Resident
+Being a part of StartUp enabled me to attend exclusive events and meet the people who have done what I can’t wait to do.Nathan E., StartUp Resident

-StartUp residents have the opportunity to enroll in a cutting-edge, three-credit course on entrepreneurship, MHR 236-365 (Sec.
-1): Entrepreneurship in Business, the Arts and Nonprofits.
-This course is designed specifically for StartUp residents, and will help them gain conceptual frameworks, as a world citizen, for exploring entrepreneurship in society.
-Students will also gain practical tools for being entrepreneurial in managing and shaping your career.
+StartUp residents have the opportunity to enroll in a cutting-edge, three-credit course on entrepreneurship designed specifically for StartUp residents.
+This class will help residents gain conceptual frameworks as a world citizen for exploring entrepreneurship in society.
+Students will also gain practical tools for being entrepreneurial in managing and shaping their career.
 Coursework will allow students to practice creating and recognizing opportunities, enlisting others, finding funds, and pursuing vision.
-Because this course offers insight into entrepreneurial careers in business, arts, science, engineering, and law, residents will also be able to meet top-ranked UW professors in similar fields to discuss their work and successes.
+Because this course offers insight into entrepreneurial careers in business, arts, science, engineering, and law, residents will also be able to meet top-ranked UW-Madison professors in similar fields to discuss their work and successes.

 The 100-Hour Challenge is one of the most popular community highlights of the year.
-This contest challenges the inventiveness, resourcefulness and creativity of students, as they are required to create and pitch a valuable, innovative or socially beneficial product or service using materials from UW SWAP (Surplus with a Purpose)…all in only 100 hour’s time.
-All participants must upload either a digital photo or video of their invention that the public can access for judging purposes.
+Challenging the inventiveness, resourcefulness, and creativity of students as they are required to create and pitch a valuable, innovative, or socially beneficial product or service using materials from UW-Madison SWAP, in only 100 hour’s time participants must upload either a digital photo or video of their invention for judging.

 - Resume and elevator pitch workshops

 The most authoritative source on campus for entrepreneurship resources.